Terms & Conditions

 - Typically, only one certificate is supplied, but should duplicates be required, the Woodland Trust reserves the right to ask for a further donation to cover the cost of printing and postage.

-- In general, the fulfilment materials will be sent to one person at one address only.
-It will be their responsibility for posting off any additional fulfilment materials such as extra dedication certificates to anyone else they nominate to receive them.
+- In general, the pack will be sent to one person at one address only.
+It will be their responsibility for posting off any additional materials such as extra dedication certificates to anyone else they nominate to receive them.

 - On the rare occasion that a photograph of your woodland is not available, we reserve the right to substitute it for a photograph of typical species to be found on site.